Shubham-kpl/MonitorBee/README.md

 -     display `nice-looking-cuttable model` upon any error on image/video upload

+-     when we upload an image, the "Input" section must expand downwards and all the components below it must move downwards (with an eye pleasing transition effect)

 ### Backend

 -     nicely handle `image/video` input failures and display nicely on frontend